mamonaco1973/azure-bastion/README.md

 > **Important:** The name must **exactly** be `AzureBastionSubnet` or Azure will reject the deployment.

 Additional subnets (e.g., `vm-subnet`) host the actual virtual machines.
+The CIDR block for `AzureBastionSubnet` needs to have at least 64 IP addresses.

 ### 3. **Provision the Bastion Host**
 - The Bastion host gets a **public IP** (used only by you via the Azure Portal).